-The assessment for the allocation of the variable remuneration is based on the results and performance of the Management Company and individuals during the assessment period.
-The individual assessment is based on financial and non-financial criteria.
-The individual's performance is taken into account relative to the benchmark and the products of comparable competitors.
-An allocation will be made if a provision for variable remuneration has been decided by the Board of the Management Company and the Central Board.
-The Human Resources department compiles an annual analysis to identify those employees with work tasks that have a significant impact on the risk profile of the Management Company or a managed fund (risk-takers).
-All employees subject to variable remuneration, apart from Oktogonen, are included in the definition of "Risk-taker" and are subject to the rules regarding the deferral of remuneration.
+The individual's performance relative to the benchmark and the products of comparable competitors is, among other factors, considered, and for institutional sales employees, factors such as customer satisfaction, market conditions, sales and cooperation are also considered.
+An allocation will be made if a provision for variable remuneration has been decided by the fund company's board and the Central Board.
+The human resources department compiles an annual analysis to identify those employees with work tasks that have a significant impact on the risk profile of the fund company or a managed fund (risk-takers).
+All employees subject to variable remuneration, apart from Oktogonen, are included in the definition of "risk-taker" and are subject to the rules regarding the deferral of remuneration.

 Variable remuneration consists only of fund units.
-The individuals entitled to this remuneration receive one-half of the variable remuneration in fund units within the funds managed by them (weighted equally if several funds are managed) and one-half in fund units in a number of funds that represent the total assets under management in the Management Company.
+Fund managers and assistant fund managers entitled to this remuneration receive half of the variable remuneration in fund units within the funds managed by them (weighted equally if several funds are managed).
+In cases where the manager manages funds with restrictions preventing the manager from investing in the funds, for example a minimum deposit limit, the manager receives variable remuneration in other funds.
+The other half of the variable remuneration consists of fund units in a number of funds that represent the total assets under management in the fund company.

 The parameters that are the basis for the decision on the amount of the deferred variable remuneration are based on the risks in the business operations and the size of the variable remuneration.
-The Management Company defers 40 - 60 percent of the variable remuneration over a minimum period of three years.
-In accordance with the Management Company's policy, the variable remuneration may not exceed 100 percent of the fixed remuneration.
+For employees in institutional sales, variable remuneration consist of fund units in one or more funds.
+The fund company defers 40 to 60 percent of the variable remuneration over a minimum period of three years.
+In accordance with the fund company's policy, variable remuneration must not exceed 100 percent of the fixed remuneration.
 The established rules for the deferral of variable remuneration apply to all affected staff and managers.

 An assessment is conducted annually during the deferral period to determine whether the remuneration shall be adjusted downward or discontinued entirely.
-The remuneration will be discontinued or adjusted downward in the event that losses as well as higher risks and expenses arise during the deferral period, which includes taking into account the staff's compliance to external and internal rules.
-The discontinuation or downward adjustment shall also occur in the event that payment cannot be justified when taking into account the Management Company's financial situation or if the Central Board has made a recommendation for the discontinuation or downward adjustment.
+The remuneration is discontinued or adjusted downward in the event that losses, higher risks or expenses arise during the deferral period, which includes taking into account the staff's compliance to external and internal rules.
+The discontinuation or downward adjustment should also occur in the event that payment cannot be justified when taking into account the fund company's financial situation, or if the Central Board has made a recommendation for the discontinuation or downward adjustment.

 Both the deferred variable remuneration and the portion of the variable remuneration that is not deferred are subject to a retention period of one year.
 No downward adjustment or discontinuation assessments will be conducted during the retention period.
-The ownership rights to the units will be passed on to the individuals entitled to remuneration at the conclusion of the retention period.
+The ownership rights to the units will be passed on to the individuals entitled to remuneration at the end of the retention period.